lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 The ``--input-file`` command line argument defaults to the string ``'single_element_geometry'`` and does not require a file extension.
 So, we simply need to make sure that the ``single_element_geometry.cae`` file (which is an output from the code we wrote in :ref:`tutorial_geometry_waves`) be included in the ``source`` list.
-If ``single_element_geometry.cae`` were left out of the source list, it is quite possible that the build system would still be able to build our target.
-However, this would lead to possibly unreproducible behavior in the case where something has changed in the ``single_element_geometry.cae`` file.
+If ``single_element_geometry.cae`` were left out of the source list, the SCons build system would not be able to determine that the partition target depends on the geometry target.
+This would result in an indeterminate race condition in target execution order.
+Incomplete source and target lists also make it impossible for the build system to automatically determine when a target needs to be re-built.
 If not specified as a source, the ``single_element_geometry.cae`` file could change and the build system would not know that the ``single_element_partition.cae`` target needs to be re-built.

 With the two sources defined, the :meth:`waves.builders.abaqus_journal` builder has all the information it needs to build the ``single_element_partition.cae`` target.